 During the mock inspection advisors will:

-• Focus on and evaluate the quality of teaching and learning
+• Evaluate the quality of education, focussing on teaching and learning

 • Evaluate procedures and staff’s knowledge of safeguarding and child protection

-• Hold a meeting with the management team to discuss performance management processes, self evaluation, the settings vision, how they support staff continual professional development, basically everything an Ofsted inspector would evaluate and more!
+• Hold a meeting with the management team to discuss performance management processes, self evaluation, the settings vision, curriculum intent and implementation, how they support staff continual professional development, basically everything an Ofsted inspector would evaluate and more!

 • Evaluate the learning environment and share photographs with staff of learning environments rated ‘Outstanding’